New iPad Air 4 release date, price, specs and news

 Apple's selling it in Green, Rose Gold, Sky Blue, Silver and Space Gray.

-Not only has the Touch ID fingerprint sensor moved from the home button (which has disappeared), but that biometric security sensor is now inside the top button (which I've called the lock button before).
+The Touch ID fingerprint sensor has moved from the home button (which has disappeared), to a biometric security sensor that's now inside the top button.
+This should make it easy to unlock the device.

 iPad Air 4 ports